 Radiative transfer as used here assumes that clouds are infinite and made of plane-parallel layers.
 In reality three-dimensional cloud effects as e.g. the parallax effect (Schutgens and Roebeling, 2009; Greuell and Roebeling, 2009) and the overshooting of global irradiances (Schade et al., 2007) are observed.
-These effects are also very sensitive to the geometrical height, the extension and the overall structure of the cloud, but cannot be treated by plane-parallel radiative transfer simulations.
-Nevertheless, in the operational geostationary satellite-based irradiance retrievals, the necessary input on three-dimensional cloud structures is mostly unavailable.
-Therefore, these effects are not included here.
+These effects are also very sensitive to the geometrical height, the extension and the overall three-dimensional structure of the cloud, but cannot be treated easily by plane-parallel radiative transfer simulations.
+Nevertheless, in the operational geostationary satellite-based irradiance retrievals, such input on three-dimensional cloud structures is mostly unavailable.
+Therefore, these effects are not treated by any parameterization.

-In the CAMS Radiation Service, cloud physical properties are provided by APOLLO (AVHRR Processing scheme Over cLouds, Land and Ocean; Kriebel, Saunders, and Gesell, 1989; Kriebel et al., 2003).
-This algorithm was originally developed to exploit data from the AVHRR sensors aboard the polar orbiting series of NOAA satellites, in order to estimate the properties of clouds.
+In the CAMS Radiation Service, cloud physical properties are provided by APOLLO_NG (APOLLO Next Generation, Klüser et al., 2015) which is an extension of the previously used APOLLO (AVHRR Processing scheme Over cLouds, Land and Ocean; Kriebel, Saunders, and Gesell, 1989; Kriebel et al., 2003).
+The algorithm was originally developed to exploit data from the AVHRR sensors aboard the polar orbiting series of NOAA satellites, in order to estimate the properties of clouds.
 It has been adapted at DLR to process images of SEVIRI (Spinning Enhanced Visible and Infrared Imager) instrument aboard the series of Meteosat Second Generation satellites (Qu et al., 2016).
-APOLLO provides quantities related to cloud for each pixel (3 km at nadir) and every 15 min.
-Among these quantities, there are a mask of cloud-free/cloudy, τ_c and the type of the cloud as low, medium, high, or thin ice.
-Cloud coverage, i.e. the fraction of a pixel covered by a cloud, expressed in per cent, is derived separately.
-The retrieval of physical properties is only possible for fully cloudy pixels.
-Physical properties for partially cloudy pixels are interpolated from neighbouring fully cloudy pixels and weighted with the cloud coverage.
+APOLLO was further enhanced by a probabilistic cloud mask based on Bayesian cloud tests in the APOLLO_NG method (Klüser et al., 2015).